zawnaing11/React/pure-react/README.md

 ### Description
- `This repo is for pure react project`
+ `This folder is for pure react project`